-Today “training video” is too generic a term.
+Today, “training video” is simply too generic a term.

-In today’s corporate training environment, video plays a variety of roles, from standardizing onboarding processes and providing live product demonstrations to fostering social learning and coaching by subject matter experts.
+In modern corporate training environments, video plays a variety of roles, from standardizing onboarding processes and providing live product demonstrations to fostering social learning and coaching by subject matter experts.
 Learning and development teams around the world have already begun to implement video in numerous ways.

 Just as important as the sheer volume of video training options, however, is where some of those videos are coming from.
 While many of the innovative ideas in use today come from experienced trainers, a new wealth of others are coming from an organization’s employees themselves.